sureshaws1226/scope-java-gradle-starter/README.md

 8. Click on `Actions` button and access to the workflow.
 9. Click on `Re-run checks`.

-Once GitHub Workflow had finished, you can check the test executions report on [app.scope.dev](https://app.scope.dev)
+Once GitHub Workflow has finished, you can check the test executions report on [app.scope.dev](https://app.scope.dev)